 - Shape into 8 small patties.
 Transfer to a plate and refrigerate.
 Let refrigerate at least 30 minutes.

-- Meanwhile, make the tomato basil salad by adding the tomatoes, remaining 1/4 cup basil, remaining 1/8 tsp salt, 1 tsp olive oil, and vinegar to a medium glass or plastic bowl.
+- Meanwhile, make the tomato basil salad by adding the tomatoes, remaining 1/4 cup basil, remaining 1/8 teaspoon salt, 1 teaspoon olive oil, and vinegar to a medium glass or plastic bowl.
 Set aside.
 [Store in the fridge if waiting longer than 60 minutes]

-- When ready to cook, add the remaining 1 TBSP + 2 tsp olive oil to a large skillet.
+- When ready to cook, add the remaining 1 tablespoon + 2 teaspoon olive oil to a large skillet.
 Heat over medium-high heat.
 Add chickpea patties carefully to skillet.
 Cook for about 2-4 minutes per side until the fritters are lightly golden and crispy on the outside.

 - Remove to paper towels to drain off excess oil.
 Enjoy!